Oreoluwa100/spotify_airflow_postgres/README.md

 Apache Airflow: To orchestrate the ETL pipeline.

-Python: For scripting the ETL process.
+Python: For scripting the ETL process

 ### Libraries:
 requests: To interact with the Spotify API.